Widge-5/Sinden_Lightgun_Config_Editor/README.md

 ## What to expect
 In the Sinden (or Ports) group, you will find a new script available called Sinden Lightgun Config Editor.
 Executing this script will launch a menu system that will enable you to edit recoil settings, camera settings and button mapping for each of your Sinden Lightgun configs using a keyboard or a control pad.
 The menu also offers a facility to make backups of your configs, to restore those backups and even to transfer settings between config files.

 The utility is pre-configured with the addresses of the Lightgun config files as they are in barebones.
-If your config files are in another location then you should edit the variables the config file at `/home/pi/Lightgun/utils/widgeutils.cfg`.
+If your config files are in another location then you should edit the variables in the config file at `/home/pi/Lightgun/utils/widgeutils.cfg`.